deutschmn/container-orchestration-security/thesis/README.md

 * Ask us for more templates

 * Read https://www.iaik.tugraz.at/content/about_iaik/people/bloem_roderick/how_to_write_a_thesis.txt
-* Visit paper reading/writing lab by KC Posch
+* Visit paper reading/writing lab